m7md1337/flask_login/README.md

-# flask_login email,password and via mobile check code
+# flask_login email,password and mobile phone
 * rest API using flask with flask-limit to prevent rate limit and jwt for the auth expire within 20 minute
 * using mysql to store the data with prepared statement query to prevent sqli
 * This repositary is for a learning purpose.